aclark13/Outlands-Library/Dungeon Tales/Tales of Aegis Keep/Readme.md

 Dear Alex,

 Today I think I fell in love!
-Oh woe<br>
-though that she is a priestess from<br>
-the Sisters of Honor cloister.<br>
+Oh woe though that she is a priestess from the Sisters of Honor cloister.

 You should see her.
-Flaxen hair<br>
-that cascades in waves down her<br>
-back to her trim waist.
-Her eyes<br>
-are greener than a druid.
-And oh,<br>
-you should see her wonderfully<br>
-sculpted bust.
-I believe it is of<br>
+Flaxen hair that cascades in waves down her back to her trim waist.
+Her eyes are greener than a druid.
+And oh, you should see her wonderfully sculpted bust.
+I believe it is of
-Emperor Reilquios' mother.<br>
+Emperor Reilquios' mother.

-I hope this letter finds you well,<br>
+I hope this letter finds you well,
 -Sir Bannon